 - Start now; there has never been a better time to start.
 Don’t think of getting a better paying job first, you can save from whatever you are earning.
 If you are used to procrastinating that day never comes.
 Start now, with the little paycheck that you have. the sooner you start, the better your investment will be when it matures

 - Choose a money coach/financial planner; they can take you through all the investment options that are available for you.
 You will be able to learn which ones are the best for determining how to reach your goals and so forth.
 Having made a choice, you will then be made to understand how and where your money is being invested.
 (The only investment planner I talked to were guys from Personal Capital.
-I received three free consultation along with free personal capital account.
+I received three free consultations along with free personal capital account.
 Here’s my complete review of the tool)

 - Start simple; having been told of the options you have, it is a good idea to start with the simplest ones as you learn rest of it in due course.

 - Know your goals; What are your investment goals?
 This will go a long way in deciding who to invest with and how your money will be invested.
 You will know when you will be getting your returns and the estimate of what percentage it will be.
-Investment is different form savings; investment is long-term while saving is long-term.
+Investment is different from savings; investment is long-term while saving is long-term.
 People invest for college, retirement etc

 - Know the investment vehicles; What will you invest in?
 You can invest in 401k, brokerage accounts, college saving funds and so forth.
 Some of these have tax breaks that will make them of an advantage to you.
 You can invest in stocks, bonds, mutual funds and real estate